pixelass/react-stickyroll/README.md

 ## Render prop vs children

 Stickyroll accepts the same function as a render property or child function.

-`props.children` gives access to context based plugins and decorators `props.render` is the lightweight version without context.
+-   `props.children` gives access to context based plugins and decorators
+-   `props.render` is the lightweight version without context.

 ## Event listeners

 Stickyroll has 3 very basic listeners.
+They all allow to be synchronous or asynchronous

--   `onStart(): void`: fired when the start has been reached (undocked)
+-   `onStart(): void | Promise<void>`: fired when the start has been reached (undocked)
--   `onEnd(): void`: fired when the end has been reached (undocked)
+-   `onEnd(): void | Promise<void>`: fired when the end has been reached (undocked)
--   `onPage(currentPage: number): void`: fired every time a page changes. `currentPage` has a 0 based index. (docked)
+-   `onPage(currentPage: number): void | Promise<void>`: fired every time a page changes. `currentPage` has a 0 based index. (docked)

 More complex listeners can be implemented as Plugins using `@stickyroll/decorators` or `@stickyroll/context` (`{Listener}` is also available from `@stickyroll/stickyroll`)